kdgregory/log4j-aws-appenders/docs/kinesis.md

 ## Partition Keys

-Kinesis supports high-performance parallel writes by supporting multiple shards per stream; each shard can accept up to 1 MB/second of data.
-However, Kinesis does not automatically distribute data among available shards; instead, it requires each record to have a partition key, and hashes that partition key to determine which shard is used to store the record.
+Kinesis supports high-performance parallel writes via multiple shards per stream: each shard can accept up to 1 MB/second of data.
+However, Kinesis does not automatically distribute data between  available shards; instead, it requires each record to have a partition key, and hashes that partition key to determine which shard is used to store the record.

 The Kinesis appender currently requires an explicit partition key; by default this key is the